DjangoGirls/tutorial/en/django_start_project/README.md

 Attribution-ShareAlike 4.0 International License.
 The django-marcador tutorial is copyrighted by Markus Zapke-Gründemann et al.

-We're going to create a blog!
+We're going to create a small blog!

 The first step is to start a new Django project.
 Basically, this means that we'll run some scripts provided by Django that will create the skeleton of a Django project for us.
 This is just a bunch of directories and files that we will use later.